JASON KARL HOUSECROFT

 I believe that our capacity to cope with issues that arise in adult life, whether this is how we experience the world, relate to others, cope with difficult situations or understand and manage what can often be overwhelming emotions, is ultimately bound up with our early experiences.
 Whether we wish to or not we carry our history with us and sometimes this does not provide the strong foundation needed to engage and embrace life or weather its storms.
 I work with clients to recognise the origins of their difficulties so that together we might arrive at a place where life is understandable, emotional experiences can be managed and they might find validation and a valued self.

-I am an experienced Psychotherapist (Psychoanalytic / Psychodynamic) and worked for several years within the NHS as an Adult Psychotherapist before establishing a private practice.
+I am an experienced Adult Psychotherapist (Psychoanalytic / Psychodynamic) trained within the NHS and at CEDAR before establishing a private practice.
 I am based in Torbay and Totnes.
 I will often work with clients who have experienced severe and complex trauma or difficult relational issues, particularly where these have arisen in childhood and continue to be problematic in later life.

 Acknowledging that you need support can be very challenging and taking that first step towards therapy can be scary.
 Therapy can be a difficult emotional journey so we work without judgement and at your own pace.
 Your choices and your decisions will always be compassionately and respectfully observed and valued.